-In addition to eligibility, the ability of the individual to obtain the asset within two years should be a factor in the Intermediary's decision to move forward in the enrollment process.
+In addition to eligibility, the ability of the individual to purchase their home within two years should be a factor in the intermediary's decision to move forward in the enrollment process.
 This is of particular importance for the purchase of a home which requires considerable resources beyond the savings in VIDA.
+Enrolled participants are strongly encouraged to layer other down payment assistance (DPA) programs to help make their home purchase more affordable.
+The following list of DPA should be researched as additional sources of funding: